Mallorca Cisterns: Rainwater Harvesting for 3-Year Droughts

 By Permaculture Association UK (2024 field report)

-TL;DR: Build a DIY ferrocement cistern and roof harvesting system for reliable water in dry, Mediterranean climates, achieving high self-sufficiency.
+Build a DIY ferrocement cistern and roof harvesting system for reliable water in dry, Mediterranean climates, achieving high self-sufficiency.

 - DIY ferrocement cisterns are cost-effective for rainwater storage.